GJZwiers/regexbuilder/README.md

 ```

 ### Groups
-To add groups either use the specific method call or use the more general `group` method where you provide the content and the group type:
+To add groups either call the specific method or use the more general `group` method where you provide the content and the group type:
 ```typescript
     .capture('foo');    >> /(foo)/